php-fig/fig-standards/proposed/PSR-2-advanced.md

 }
 ```

-> N.b.: There appears to be no consistency between projects, and often not
-> even within the same project, on the use of `else if` vs `elseif`.
-This
-> guide encourages the use of `elseif` so that all control structures look
+The keyword `elseif` SHOULD be used instead of `else if` so that all control
-> like single words.
+keywords looks like single words.

 ### 5.2. `switch`, `case`

 A `switch` structure looks like the following.
 Note the placement of
-parentheses, spaces, and braces; the indent levels for `case` and `break`; and
+parentheses, spaces, and braces.
-the presence of a `// no break` comment when a break is intentionally omitted.

 ```php
 <?php